Tim Armstrong (ice hockey)

 Timothy S. Armstrong (born May 12, 1967) is a Canadian retired professional ice hockey player.
 He played 11 games in the National Hockey League with the Toronto Maple Leafs during the 1988–89 season.
 The rest of his career, which lasted from 1987 to 1991, was mainly spent in the American Hockey League.

 Early life

 Armstrong was born in Toronto, Ontario.
 As a youth, he played in the 1980 Quebec International Pee-Wee Hockey Tournament with the Toronto Young Nationals minor ice hockey team.

 Career

 Armstrong played 11 games for his hometown Toronto Maple Leafs in the 1988–89 NHL season, scoring one goal.

 Personal life

 His daughter, Hannah Armstrong was part of Canada's National Women's Under-18 Team to a gold medal at the 2010 IIHF World Women's Under-18 Championship in Chicago.
-As a member of the gold medal-winning squad, a hockey card of her was featured in the Upper Deck 2010 World of Sports card series.
+As a member of the gold medal-winning squad, a hockey card of hers was featured in the Upper Deck 2010 World of Sportscard series.